keg66/DiskSweeperLinux/README.md

 - The script runs with regular user permissions
 - Cannot access system files that require admin rights
 - This is by design for safety
+- **Note**: You may see a message about skipped directories - this is normal when scanning directories with restricted access (like system files)

 ### Large Directory Scanning